igemnace/zsh-config/README.md

 - Has zsh
 - Has no pre-existing `.zshrc` (backup and remove if existing)
 - Has env, bash, and git (required by install scripts)
-- Has a working internet connection (will be cloning a git repo for base16)

 To make use of the optional fzf integration, you must also have installed fzf.
 See [the GitHub page](https://github.com/junegunn/fzf) for instructions.